OpenDevsFlow/Discorddev/readme.md

 ## 💻 About

-Discord.dev is a modern, fast, and secure fork of the [discord.js](https://discord.js.org/) library.
+Discord.odf is a modern, fast, and secure fork of the [discord.js](https://discord.js.org/) library.
 It retains the core functionality of discord.js while introducing faster updates, improved security, and additional enhancements to help developers build better Discord bots.

 ## 🚀 Features